Illustration of a hand holding a flag with the world wide web symbol.

 Learn about using platforms and how to connect with audiences beyond any platform.

-Learn what it means to have a good, affordable website and what to look for when getting help with your setup.
+Learn what it means to build a good, affordable website and what to look for when getting help with your setup.

-You can also use HTML templates to keep things even more affordable.
+You can also use HTML templates to make things even easier.

-Learn about Indie Aisle drag and drop components you can use and plug in your content using a visual editor.
+Indie Aisle formats include drag and drop components you can use and plug in your content using a visual editor.

 Utilize specialized services and tools as needed, when you’re ready.
 These can include a way to collect and maintain an email list and send out emails, stats to keep track of progress, or payment processing for orders.
 By focusing only on the specific services you need, you keep your costs down and have control over what providers you use for different services.